malramsay64/experi/input_file.md

 hola Charmaine
 ```
 This definition of the iterator applies to
-all variables at the same level as the iterator definition.
+all variables defined in the level directly under the iterator.
 So if we wanted to `echo` to the screen
 and assuming we are on macOS use the `say` command,
-we need to make use of the `value` keyword.

 ```
 command: {command} {greeting} {name}
 variables:
     command:
         - echo
         - say
+    zip:
         greeting:
-        value:
             - hello
             - bonjour
-            - hola
+            - holj
         name:
             - Alice
             - Bob
             - Charmaine
-        iterator: zip
 ```
 In the above specification,
-we are applying the `zip` iterator to the variables specified under greeting,
+we are applying the `zip` iterator to the variables greeting and name,
 however all the resulting values will then use the `product` iterator,
 resulting in the following sequence of commands.
 ```